Welcome to today's edition of the Rush 24-7 podcast.

 Well, anyway, there you have it.

-So this it continues to sweep the nation.
+So this continues to sweep the nation.

-By the way, folks, speaking of uh all this, and I still don't understand what raising awareness to anything involving global warming has to do with world peace.
+By the way, folks, speaking of all this, and I still don't understand what raising awareness to anything involving global warming has to do with world peace.

-But you know, the uh uh the story in California is that uh the three entertainment titans, Geffen, Spielberg, Katzenberg, are all into Obama, and they're sending out interview requests or invitations, actually, for all of their Hollywood brethren to show up at a big, big bash to donate money for Obama, who is clean uh and articulate.
+And they're sending out interview requests or invitations, actually, for all of their Hollywood brethren to show up at a big, big bash to donate money for Obama, who is clean and articulate.

 This is not good.

-We know that behind the scenes the Clintons are doing whatever they can to see to it that as few Hollywood entertainment people show up for Obama as possible.
+We know that behind the scenes, the Clintons are doing whatever they can to see to it that as few Hollywood entertainment people show up for Obama as possible.

 And welcome back.